InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Abstract

 \section{Abstract}

 Prevalent Vision-Language-Action (VLA) models are typically built upon Multimodal Large Language Models (MLLMs) and demonstrate exceptional proficiency in semantic understanding, but they inherently lack the capability to deduce physical world dynamics.
-Consequently, recent approaches have shifted toward World Models, typically formulated via video prediction; however, these methods often suffer from a lack of semantic grounding and exhibit brittleness when handling prediction errors.
+Consequently, recent approaches have shifted toward World Models, typically formulated via video prediction; however, these methods often suffer from a lack of semantic grounding and exhibit brittleness in the presence of video prediction errors.
 To synergize semantic understanding with dynamic predictive capabilities, we present InternVLA-A1.
 This model employs a unified Mixture-of-Transformers architecture, coordinating three experts for scene understanding, visual foresight generation, and action execution.
 These components interact seamlessly through a unified masked self-attention mechanism.
 Building upon InternVL3 and Qwen3-VL, we instantiate InternVLA-A1 at 2B and 3B parameter scales.
-We pre-train these models on hybrid synthetic-real datasets spanning InternData-A1 and Agibot-World, covering over 533M frames.
+We pre-train these models on heterogeneous data sources over real-world robot data, synthetic simulation data, and human videos, covering over 692M frames.
 This hybrid training strategy effectively harnesses the diversity of synthetic simulation data while minimizing the sim-to-real gap.
-We evaluated InternVLA-A1 across 12 real-world robotic tasks and simulation benchmark.
-It significantly outperforms leading models like $\pi_0$ and GR00T N1.5, achieving a 14.5\% improvement in daily tasks and a 40\%$\sim$73.3\% boost in dynamic settings, such as conveyor belt sorting.
+We evaluated InternVLA-A1 on 12 real-world robotic tasks and a simulation benchmark.
+The results show that InternVLA-A1 consistently outperforms prior leading models: compared with $\pi_{0.5}$, it achieves +4.4\% on static manipulation tasks and +2.6\% on the RoboTwin 2.0 simulation benchmark, and delivers a +26.7\% boost on dynamic manipulation tasks.